 The scientific name for moles is melanocytic naevi.

 Moles are often a brownish colour, although some may be darker or skin-coloured.
 They can be flat or raised, smooth or rough, and some have hair growing from them.
 Moles are usually circular or oval with a smooth edge.

 Moles can change in number and appearance.
 Some fade away over time, often without you realising.
 They also sometimes respond to hormonal changes, for example during:

 - pregnancy – when they may get slightly darker

 - teenage years – when they increase in number

 - older age – when they may disappear from 40 to 50 years of age onwards

-When do moles develop?
+When and why do moles develop?